renatols-jf/spboot-chassi/README.md

 Labels are a means to change default labels, names, or captions for the framework.
 For that, you need to create a file called `chassis-labels.yaml` under the default resources folder.
 Just add the data that you wish to override.
 The following fields are supported:
+- `application.name`: The name of the application.
+- `application.instance-id`: The ID for this instance of the give application.
+Defaults to a UUID v4.
+- `logging.application-name`: The name of the field under which the application name will be logged.
 - `logging.transaction-id`: The name of the field under which the transactionId will be logged.
 - `logging.correlation-id`: The name of the field under which the correlationId will be logged.
 - `logging.operation`: The name of the field under which the operation will be logged.